 Dr Adams, our dental anesthesiologist, is a sedation specialist who sedates for routine and complex dental procedures.
 You can get put to sleep for even a simple tooth filling if need be?
 Dental IV sedation for a Dental Cleaning?
 Sure, if sedation dental care is what it takes for you to be calm during a dental appointment.
 We offer different sedative dentistry techniques including full intravenous sedation, twilight and conscious oral sedation.
 Finding a dentist who sedates can be difficult for routine dental work.
 Most dentists that sedate are oral surgeons who are using dental sedative techniques for oral and maxillofacial surgeon services.
 What separates our sedation dental office from others is that our sedation specialist is one who sedates for routine and complex dental work when necessary for the patient to remain calm and comfortable throughout the procedure.
 If you are confused about what level of sedation is best for you, schedule a sedation consultation and we can determine what sedative treatment is best for you.

-Who is the Best Sedation Dentist?
-Maryland Holistic Dentist has been offering Sedation Dentistry options for 10+ Years
+Sedation Dentist – Sleep Dentist offering Sedative Dentistry options for 10+ Years

 Patients who are comfortable and not nervous, have less pain, less swelling, and heal and detoxify faster.